-A hook-up site or a cabin rental is available for tourists who choose to bring their RVs, campers and Airstreams to the property.
+A hook-up site or a cabin rental is available for tourists who bring their RVs, campers, and Airstreams to the property.

 Camping at this secluded forest hideaway is a wonderful way to spend the night in a natural setting while yet having access to all the conveniences of modern life.

-Nature paths, WiFi, laundry facilities, fishing, and much much more can be found at the campground.
+Nature paths, WiFi, laundry facilities, fishing, and much more can be found at the campground.